vmware-archive/dispatch/docs/create-oauth-client-app.md

+# OAuth Client Integration

-The Dispatch is a serverless platform that requires developers and end-users to authenticate themselves before they are using the platform.
+Dispatch is a serverless framework that requires developers and end-users to authenticate themselves before they are using the platform.

-We enable the Dispatch system admin to configure the identity provider they want to use.

-Currently, GitHub is the only supported Identity Provider, the support for other providers is on the roadmap.

-The wiki help the system admin to create an OAuth client application with their Github account, and import the client credientials to their Dispatch deployment.
+Dispatch integrates with 3rd party identification providiers (IDP) in order to provide authorization.
+The goal for Dispatch is to provide integrations with a number of IDPs, including enterprise IDPs such is vIDM.
+Currently GitHub is the only supported IDP.

+This document provides instructions for how to integrate specific IDPs into Dispatch.
+This is generally a prerequisite to setting up a Dispatch deployment.

+## Github

 ### 1. Create An OAuth Client App with your Github Account